Euro 2022 schedule: Full TV schedule for the tournament and list of BBC pundits

-Euro 2022 is well underway, as stadiums across England smash attendance records before the knockout stages have even begun.
+The highly anticipated Euro 2022 tournament is well underway, as stadiums across England smash attendance records before the knockout stages have even begun.

 Delayed by a year owing to the coronavirus pandemic, the opening game of Euro 2022 opened on July 6, as a record attendance of almost 70,000 at Manchester United’s Old Trafford watched England Lionesses defeated Austria 1-0 thanks to a first half goal from Beth Mead.

-Tickets have been flying out, with women’s football fans desperate to their hands on tickets and grab a sight off some of the Europe’s best players, such as Spain’s Alexia Putellas, Denmark’s Pernille Harder and England’s Lucy Bronze.
+Tickets have been flying out, with women’s football fans desperate to their hands on tickets and grab a sight off some of Europe’s best players, such as Beth Mead, Wendie Renard and Mapi Leon.

 Unlike last year’s men’s Euros, stadiums will be able to offer their full capacity and is already official the biggest tournament in women’s football history –while tickets for the final, which takes place at Wembley Stadium, sold out after just an hour.